huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 When sending queries over a QUIC connection, the DNS Message ID MUST be set to zero.

-It is noted that this has implications for proxying DoQ message to other transports in that a mapping of some form must be performed (e.g., from DoQ connection/stream to unique Message ID).
+This has implications for proxying DoQ message to and from other transports.

+One aspect is that a single DoQ connection can, in principle, support more outstanding queries at a given point in time than, for example, a single TCP connection which is limited by the Message ID space.
+Proxy implementations could choose to manage mappings where multiple TCP/DoT connections are required due to a large number of outstanding queries.
+For UDP, such a scenario will require other solutions e.g. delaying or dropping messages.

+When forwarding a DNS message from DoQ over another transport, a DNS Message ID MUST be generated according to the rules of the protocol that is in use.
+When forwarding a DNS message from another transport over DoQ, the Message ID MUST be set to zero

 ## DoQ Error Codes